danieldeitch1/wis_python_final_project/README.md

 * same_name_same_data.csv-  uploading this file will send the following error: "Error!
 Upload failed!"
 * wrong_columns_order.csv-  uploading this file will send the following message: "Warning: File columns had to be reorganized for file to be uploaded successfully!"

-* In order to upload new database the user should validate that the file is in correct format as mentioned in the "Requirements and quality assurance" section.
-* The user can upload new databaseby pressing the "choose file" button followed by clicking the "submit" button.
-* The user can update database file, by deleting the old version file from the application using the "delete" button, followed by uploading the update EPINuc database, as mentioned above.
-Alternativly, the user can add to date or version number to the file name and upload it directly to the app without deleting the previous version of the database file.